Tracking Persephone

 — C.G.
 Jung, "On Psychic Energy" (CW 8)

-Here we see that attending to these so-called individuation demands is a radical turning towards the inner world, to our deepest sense of self, our inner landscape.
-This is an introverted regression of libido where the energy is becoming self-contained, protected from the outside where it siphons off resources.
+Attending to these individuation demands is a radical turning towards the inner world, to our deepest sense of self, our inner landscape.
+This is an introverted regression of libido, where attention, energy and focus is becoming self-contained, protected from outer demands that would siphon off resources.

 It begs the questions:

-In what ways have I become too identified with my job, a relationship, the responsibilities others have placed upon me?
+In what ways have I become too identified with a job, a relationship, the responsibilities others have placed upon me?

 In what ways might I be prioritizing the needs of others over myself?